Route nationale 1 (French Guiana)

 Route nationale 1 (RN1) is a highway in French Guiana, an overseas region and department of France in South America.
-The highway connects Cayenne with Saint-Laurent-du-Maroni and measures 258 km.
+The highway connects Cayenne with Saint-Laurent-du-Maroni on the Suriname border and measures 258 km.
 The highway is the busiest road of French Guiana.

 Overview

 In 1863, road construction started on Route Coloniale 1 to connect Cayenne with Saint-Laurent-du-Maroni.
 The road was built by prisoners of the penal colony.
 Many prisoners died during the construction.

 In 1970s, the section connecting Kourou with Sinnamary was rerouted for the construction of the Guiana Space Centre.
 In 1999, the road between Balata and Maringouins was widened to a 2x2 lanes dual carriageway.
 In 2014, a grade-separated intersection with Route nationale 2 to Saint-Georges was opened.
 The busiest section is in Cayenne where 44,543 vehicles per day used the road in 2010.

 Route

 The highways begins in Cayenne.
 In Balata, Matoury, there is an intersection with Route National 2.
 The road continues to Kourou, makes a detour around the Guiana Space Centre, and continues to Sinnamary, Iracoubo, and finally ends in Saint-Laurent-du-Maroni.
 In Saint-Laurent-du-Maroni there is a ferry to Albina, Suriname.